GhostActive/pymp-my-coding-skills/README.md

 # Pymp My Coding Skills

-*Pymp My Coding Skills* is a collection of tips, tricks and references to get a better Python programmer.
-In order to understand and properly apply the topics, a basic knowledge of the Python programming language is required.
-If you are a beginner or have little knowledge, then have a look at [*Mastering Python: A Quick Guide*](https://github.com/GhostActive/PympMyCodingSkills/blob/main/mastering-python.md).
+*Pymp My Coding Skills* is a collection of tips, tricks and references to improve Python programming skills.
+In order to understand and properly apply the topics, basic knowledge about Python is required.
+If you are a beginner have a look at [*Mastering Python: A Quick Guide*](https://github.com/GhostActive/PympMyCodingSkills/blob/main/mastering-python.md).

 ### Content